Fat Burners Complete Guide | The Best Fat Burners | How to Use Fat Burners | Pick the Perfect Fat Burner

 Conjugated Linoleic Acid (CLA)

-This is a naturally occurring group of healthy omega-6 fats.
-Numerous research studies confirm that CLA enhances fat loss while simultaneously boosting muscle growth and strength.
-The main way it works is by inhibiting the enzyme lipoprotein lipase (LPL).
+The main way CLA works is by inhibiting the enzyme lipoprotein lipase (LPL).
 LPL allows fat cells to take up fat from the bloodstream and store it as body fat.
-By inhibiting LPL, CLA prevents the body from storing fat and instead encourages it to burn fat.
+By inhibiting LPL, CLA has been shown in animal studies to prevent the body from storing fat.*

-- Take 1-3 grams of CLA with breakfast, lunch, and with your last meal or shake at night.
+How to Take It: Take 1-3 grams of CLA with breakfast, lunch, and your last meal or shake at night.

 5. Gene Activators